TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/CreateNew.rst

 ..  include:: /Images/AutomaticScreenshots/SiteHandling/SiteHandlingCreateNewSite-3.rst.txt

-Check and correct all other settings as they will automatically used for features like the locale or displaying language flags in the backend.
+Check and correct all other settings as they will be automatically used for features like the locale or displaying language flags in the backend.

 That is all that is required for a new site.